Call (509) 326-5160

 Some debtors cannot file a Chapter 7 bankruptcy, which leaves a Chapter 13 as their only option.
 You cannot file for Chapter 7 if both of the following are true:

-Your current gross monthly income (before taxes and deductions) over the six months prior to the month of your filing date is more than the median income for a household of your size, in your state.
+Your average gross monthly income (before taxes and deductions) over the six months prior to the month of your filing date is more than the median income for a household of your size, in your state.
 Click here to see whether your median income allows you to file a Chapter 7.

 The means test can get fairly complex, and to make matter worse, Congress has its own definitions of "disposable income," "current monthly income," "expenses," and other important terms, which sometimes operate to make your income seem higher than it actually is.